vsm/vsm-dictionary-cacher/README.md

 An extra function is added to the VsmDictionary subclass:

 - `clearCache()`:
-    This removes all data from the cache layer, including e.g the list used by `predictEmpties`.
+    This removes all data from the cache layer, including e.g. the list used by `predictEmpties`.